-Federal Reserve payment system crashes
+Federal Reserve payment system crashed, service restored hours later

 The broad outage is being followed by financial players including Cameron Winkelvoss who tweeted the latest update from the Fed detailing systems impacted.
 He co-founded, along with his brother Tyler, cryptocurrency exchange Gemini.

-Fedwire, which is also being impacted, functions as the conduit for payments, according to a description on the Fed's website.
+Fedwire, which is also being affected, functions as the conduit for payments, according to a description on the Fed's website.

 "Participants can use this service to send or receive payments for their own accounts or on behalf of corporate or individual clients, to settle commercial payments, to settle positions with other financial institutions or clearing arrangements, to submit federal tax payments or to buy and sell federal funds."